centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 1.2 Project objective
 -----------------
+[comment]: # (Summarise the result that should be achieved at a certain time, and for which cost.
+Describe also the balance in the project objective between the result/time/cost dimensions.
+The basis for this should be found in the project directive)

 For the prestudy NDHL has three objectives (in decreasing order of importance): *Infrastructure Design*, *Community Building*, *Funding Application(-s)*.